jeffmagill/jeffmagill.dev/content/blog/building-a-flexible-modal-component-in-react.md

 ## Using the Modal in Practice

-The most immediate application was for displaying detailed information.
+The most immediate need was for simply displaying detailed information.
 When users click an item, a modal opens with additional content:

 ```tsx
 function Item({ title, description, image }) {